mei-liu/Springboard/Mini Projects/README.md

 # Mini Projects

 This folder contains all the Springboard mini project submissions.
-Each mini project is located in its own labelled folder along with a readme describing the purpose and scope of the project.
+Each mini project is located in its own labeled folder along with a readme describing the purpose and scope of the project.